coolrox95/Melvor-Idle-Combat-Simulator/README.md

  - Damage/s: Average damage per second.
  - Average Kill Time: The time it takes in seconds to kill a singly enemy for Combat Areas or the time to clear a Dungeon.
  - Average Hit Damage: The average amount of damage done per hit attempt.
+ 5. Hide/Show the simulator by clicking the tab in the top right.

 ## Screenshots
 ![combatSim](https://i.imgur.com/OJBYAGv.png)